keblek/run-lnd/README.md

 # Run as a daemon mode without an interactive shell
 daemon=1

-# Set the data directory to the storage directory
-datadir=/blockchain/.bitcoin/data

 # Set the number of megabytes of RAM to use, set to like 50% of available memory
 dbcache=3000